brother-donkey/grail/README.md

-# Grail Site Layouts with CSS
+# Grail Site Layouts using CSS

 ## Elements

-The consistuent elements of a given layout correspond to the semantic elements used on most websites.
-It's recommended but not required that for proper semantics, you match the classname with the html element (ex. `<main class="main">`).
-These elements and their corresponding elements are as follows:
+The constituent elements of a layout correspond to the semantic elements commonly used on most websites.
+It is recommended, but not required, to match the classname with the HTML element for proper semantics (e.g., `<main class="main">`).
+The following are the recommended elements and their corresponding classes:

 - `<html class="html">`
 - `<body class="body">`